wadgaonkarkalyani7/Annual_Sales_Analysis_of_Vrunda_Store/README.md

 6. Relation between age, gender based on orders
 7. Which channel is contributing to maximum sales
 8. Highest selling category

+Sample Insights:

+Women are more likely to buy then men (~65%) Maharashtra, Karnataka and Uttar Pradesh are the top 3 states (~35%) Adult age group (30-40 yrs) is max contributing (~50%) Amazon,  Flipkart and Myntra channels are max contributing (~80%)